sabbirOG/sabbirOG/README.md

 I'm **Sabbir Ahmed**, a product-minded builder interested in the intersection of **technology, AI, software, and real-world problem solving**.

-I enjoy taking ideas from:
+I enjoy taking an idea through the complete journey:

 **Problem → Research → Design → Prototype → Build → Iterate → Ship**

-I care about more than just writing code.
-I enjoy understanding the problem, designing a solution, building it, and turning it into something people can actually use.

-My main areas of interest include:

-`Artificial Intelligence` · `Software` · `Product Development` · `Automation` · `Computer Vision` · `Robotics`
+I care about both sides of the process:

+**Building the technology**
+and
+**understanding the product behind it.**

+My interests include **Artificial Intelligence, Machine Learning, Software Engineering, Product Development, Automation, Computer Vision, Robotics, and IoT.**

 ---